 A company with a higher rating enjoys a wider audience for borrowings.
 The financial institutions, banks, and investment companies are within the approach of the company.
 This is because of the easy understandability of the credit rating, the company can raise funds not only from banks and financial institutions but also from the public.

 The high credit rating improves the image of the company.
 Therefore, the company can use it as a marketing tool to create an enhanced image in dealings with the customers.
 The customers will feel confident in the products of the companies that are carrying high ratings on their instruments.

 Motivates for Growth and Expansion

 Good ratings motivate the company for growth.
-The promoters feel confident in the efforts they put and feel encouraged to expand their operations or to enter new projects.
-The better image helps the company to get finance easily.
+The promoters feel confident in their efforts and feel encouraged to expand their operations or enter new projects.
+A better image helps the company to get finance easily.
 So, the company can easily take a step toward growth and expansion.

 Demerits of Credit Rating

 The information that the rating agencies collect may be subjected to the personal bias of the team.
 However, the rating agencies work very hard to provide an unbiased opinion.
 If they do not do so, the companies and investors will not trust them.

 Non-disclosure of Certain Information

 The company that the rating agencies are assessing sometimes does not disclose certain facts to the investigating team of the agency.
 Consequently, affecting the quality of the ratings.